QC20/SpeakEZ/README.md

    - AWS: Create an AWS account and obtain your personal access key and secret access key.
 3. **Follow Instructions:** Execute the steps below to prepare your Raspberry Pi and download SpeakEZ - The ChatGPT Virtual Assistant.

+## Summary
+Leverage the capabilities of Raspberry Pi and voice recognition technology to establish a seamless and natural interaction with ChatGPT.
+This hands-free methodology not only elevates user experience but also unlocks innovative opportunities for voice-based AI applications across diverse domains.
+Get your Raspberry Pi, explore your creative potential, and experience ChatGPT responding to your voice commands in unprecedented ways.